-The sandstone within the relinquished area was notably flat lying and well bedded, consisting of multiple 10-20cm thick units with occasional interspersed more massive units.
-Well defined ripple marks and /or beds were noted throughout.
+The sandstone within the relinquished area is notably flat lying and well bedded, consisting of multiple 10-20cm thick units with occasional interspersed more massive units.
+Well-defined ripple marks and / or beds were noted throughout.
 Bedding dips rarely exceeded 5°.
-Pebbles and pebble units are rare as are mud clasts though ripple marks are common.
+Pebbles and pebble units are rare, as are mud clasts.
 This sandstone has been assigned to the Marlgowa Sandstone Member of the Kombolgie Subgroup.
-An underlying more massive cross-bedded unit of distinct erosional character is proposed to belong to the Gumarrirnbang Sandstone Member.

-Clay determination analysis of PIMA Infrared spectra indicate the background sandstone are dickite-kaolinite dominant.
+Clay determination analysis of PIMA Infrared spectra indicates the background sandstone is illite dominant.

 Rare tight / closed 1-2mm thin quartz veins were noted throughout the area with no associated alteration, though ferruginous jointing was common.
-The average radiometric count for the relinquished area sandstone is $\sim 50-80$ cps.
+The average radiometric count for the relinquished area sandstone is $\sim 50 - 80$ cps.